leonl42/iannwtf_hw3/README.md

 ### Classification

-Classification can be run using
+Classification can be run using:
-- classify.py -input INPUT_PATH -num_epochs NUM_EPOCHS
+- python -m classify -input INPUT_PATH -num_epochs NUM_EPOCHS

 Here, INPUT_PATH is the path to the datasets which should be used for training and testing.
 NUM_EPOCHS is the number of training